leahgreen02/nmma/doc/fitting.md

 ### Creating an injection file

 There are other options for creating an injection file, such as a pre-computed simulation set.
-In this case a prior is still needed, but will only be applied where it is necessary.
+In this case a prior is still needed, but it will only be applied where it is necessary.
 Taking the Petrov et al. 2022 samples and the Bu2019lm prior as an example:

 	nmma_create_injection --injection-file example_files/sim_events/injections.dat --prior-file priors/Bu2019lm.prior --eos-file example_files/eos/ALF2.dat --binary-type BNS --n-injection 100 --original-parameters --extension json --aligned-spin